herumi/mcl/readme.md

 mcl is a library for pairing-based cryptography, which supports the optimal Ate pairing over BN curves and BLS12-381 curves.

+# News
+- Remove unintended G1::isValidOrder on BN curve.
+It improves the performance of deserialization of a point of G1.

 # Version v3 includes breaking changes to lib/dll specifications.
 * The default `mcl.{a,lib}` has a maximum size of 384bit for the definition field Fp of the elliptic curve, and 256bit for the order field Fr of the elliptic curve (`MCL_FP_BIT=384`, `MCL_FR_BIT=256`).